-I recently found a very interesting piece of research linked up on the Practical Eschatology website.
-The report “Understanding Decisions to Burglarize from the Offender’s Perspective” provided the conclusions researchers amassed after interviewing more than 400 incarcarated burglars.
+I found a very interesting piece of research linked up on the Practical Eschatology website.
+The report “Understanding Decisions to Burglarize from the Offender’s Perspective” provided the conclusions researchers amassed after interviewing more than 400 incarcerated burglars.

 The study proposed to answer the following questions:

 1. What motivates burglars to engage in burglary?

 2. What factors are considered by burglars during target selection?

 3. What deters burglars from burglarizing specific targets?

 4. What techniques do burglars use when engaging in burglary?